mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 ### Adding a new User

 The Company Owner can add a new User by pressing the *Add user* button.
-The User invitation process will also require the invited User email to be provided..
+The User invitation process will require the invited User email to be provided.

 ![Add Company User](./img/user-management/add_company_user.png)